themsaid/wink/readme.md

 ## Installation

-Wink runs on any Laravel application, it uses a separate database connection and authentication system so that you don't have to modify any of your project code.
+Wink runs on any Laravel application, and can leverage the default User model and authentication for a seamless integretion with your project code.

 To install Wink, require it via Composer: